SamuelMaiko/dating-app/README.md

     cp .env.example .env
     ```

-2. Open the `.env` file in a text editor:
+2. Open the `.env` file In VS code:
-    In VS code

     **OR**

     ```bash
-    nano .env  # or use any other text editor
+    nano .env
     ```

 3. Fill in your own configuration details.
 Here’s an explanation of each variable: